Curved Page Divider

 • The child must be related by marriage, adoption, or blood to the individual providing kinship care

-• The individual providing kinship care must be an approved foster parent
+• The individual giving kinship care must be an approved foster parent

 • The child must have been in foster care and their kinship placement for a minimum of 6 months